 - I have Catechist Certification in the Newark Archdiocese.

-- I am in my sixth year working part-time as a Pastoral Associate for Our Lady of Perpetual Help in Oakland, NJ, where I train and work with liturgical ministers, conduct Lenten series for adults, work with Baptism preparation and Baptisms, run the RCIA Program, help coordinate a men's faith sharing group, create seasonal reflections (Advent and Lent), conduct workshops in child protection, and maintain the parish website, to name a few things.
+- I have been working part-time for nine years as the Pastoral Associate for Our Lady of Perpetual Help in Oakland, NJ, where I train and work with liturgical ministers, conduct a yearly Lenten series for adults, run the RCIA Program, facilitate a men's faith sharing group, create seasonal reflections (Advent and Lent), conduct workshops in child protection, and maintain the parish website, to name a few things.
 For the past two years I served as the Parish Catechetical Leader (coordinator of the Religious Education Program).

-- Throughout the years I have served as: lector, cantor, choir member, catechist, Parish Council member, Liturgy Committee member, retreat team member, retreat leader, Confirmation Program supervisor, SEARCH retreat Board of Trustees member, editor for a county-wide retreat newsletter, Middle States Planning Committee member, Middle States Select Committee member, Middle States Evaluation Team member, Cub Scout den leader, Cub Scout Committee member, and Cubmaster.
+- Throughout the years I have served as: lector, cantor, choir member, catechist, Parish Catechetical Leader, Parish Council member, Liturgy Committee member, retreat team member, retreat leader, Confirmation Program supervisor, Catholic Identity Committee member, Middle States Planning Committee member, Middle States Select Committee member, Middle States Evaluation Team member, SEARCH retreat Board of Trustees member, editor for a county-wide retreat newsletter, Cub Scout den leader, Cub Scout Committee member, and Cubmaster.

 My Teaching Philosophy

 I became a teacher because many people who knew me used to ask, "Have you ever thought about becoming a teacher?
 I think you would be good at it."
 So I finally took their observations to heart.
-Here I am 24 years later still doing what I love and what I feel I was called by God to do.
+I am starting my 26th year here still doing what I love and what I feel I was called by God to do.
 (I started my time at SJR in the 1998-1999 school year.)